 Soak as much of your body as possible for about 20 to 40 minutes.
 Relax, deep breath, breathe in the lavender scent.
 Listen to calming music.
 Calm your mind.

-When you are done, drain the tub and rinse off your body and with a towel, pat dry.
+When finished, drain the tub and rinse off your body and pat dry with a soft, flully towel.
 Be extremely careful when getting out of the detox bath as the water temperature and length of time, along with the detoxification process may cause you to feel weak or light-headed if you stand up too quickly.

 Most people find that they often feel very tired after taking a detox bath.
 This is why it’s best to take a detox bath in the evening right before bedtime.
 After your detox bath, I suggest getting into bed under the covers and quiet your mind and body into a relaxing zone for another two or more hours.
 Most likely you will drift off to sleep and feel very refreshed in the morning.

-Important Information to Read BEFORE Performing a Detox Bath
+Important Information to Know BEFORE Using Any Detox Bath Recipe

 When detoxifying it is important that you don’t allow your body to become dehydrated.
 The minerals in the detox bath will draw out toxins and excess water from your body.
 It is VERY IMPORTANT to drink a full glass of purified water before, during, after taking your detox bath.